endulum/groves-api/README.md

 On routes where actions have failed, the API will accompany the response with status text describing what went wrong.

-On routes requiring form input, if the input does not pass validation, the route returns a status of `400` as well as an `errors` object consisting of an array of the described errors.
+On routes requiring form input, if the input does not pass validation, the route returns a status of `400` without status text, but with an `errors` object consisting of an array of the described errors.

 ```js
 {